julelang/manual/src/std/jule-sema.md

 `fn GetKindStr(self, ident: bool): str` \
 Returns kind string of function instance.
 Appends identifier to kind of this instance.
-Does not appends identifier of this instance to kind if self.decl is nil reference.
+Does not appends identifier of this instance to kind if self.decl is nil.

 `fn EqualFunc(&self, &f: &FuncIns): bool`\
 Reports whether functions are equal.